christophelg/jeveldb/README.md

 # jeveldb
-A port of leveldb in java
+A port of leveldb in java.

 ## Motivation